HankB/MkDocs-blog/docs/tech/dphacks-CM4_Ether_Board.md

 * Micro-USB for data with jumper to select host/device mode.
 In host mode, the board provides 5V to the USB device plugged in (as determined by the USB standard).
 Device mode is used to flash the eMMC module.
 (My CM4 is Lite => no eMMC so I cannot test this.)
 * Both the power and data USB ports have basic protection against ESD.
 * Shorting GND and Global_EN pins (with tweezers, etc) causes the CM4 to boot up when turned off or reboot if already running.
 * M.2 M Key slot is powered by 3V (standard for SSDs).
-An M2 screw is proviced that fits into the post.
-Supported SSD sice is 2230.
+An M2 screw is provided that fits into the post.
+Supported SSD size is 2230.

 ## Pictures